cjihrig/toolbag/README.md

 ## Running the Server

 Before starting your application, the `toolbag` server should already be running.
-Currently, this simply means running `node server.js`, where `server.js` is located in the `toolbag` root directory.
+Currently, this means running `node server.js` in the [borland](https://github.com/continuationlabs/borland) root directory.

 ## Running the Client